Low-Temperature Hydronic Radiant Heating…

 - Does not produce air pressure differences which can increase leakage to/from outside

 Frankly, the only disadvantage versus forced-air convection is that a purely radiant system is not practical for air conditioning due to condensation considerations.
-Even that can be overcome by connecting one of the hydronic zones of a heat pump system to an air-handler and duct system.
+Even that can be overcome by connecting one or more of the hydronic zones of a heat pump system to an air-handler and duct system or to one or more hydronic fan coils for individual room control.

 Low-temperature hydronic radiant heating is a relatively new variation of radiant heating to North Americans, but has been popular in Europe for years where energy costs tend to be higher.
 Historically, boilers produced water between 160F and 200F for distribution to baseboard units or radiators.
 These high temperatures were required to deliver sufficient heat to the space that each emitter serviced and to protect the boiler from corrosion and premature failure, but they resulted in low – 80 to 85% – operating efficiencies.
 Modern “condensing” boilers can operate at lower temperatures, enabling efficiencies greater than 90%.
 Heat pumps – geothermal and air-sourced – operate at even higher efficiencies (300% or more, in many cases), but are limited to producing maximum water temperatures of 120 to 140F.
 While this is typically not an issue for in-floor radiant, it is for conventional baseboard and radiators.
 In recent years, however, a few manufacturers have addressed this limitation by designing models that are more efficient heat transmitters enabling lower source water temperatures.
 In fact, even hot water heaters – the kind you normally use to heat your domestic water – can be adapted as the heat source for many smaller – one- or two-room – systems.